nesst-lab/comppedagogy/worksheets2/worksheetG3.md

 ---------------------------------------------------------------------------
 #### Add the stimuli
 The stimuli can be accessed through OneDrive.
 Navigate to C:\Users\(insert your pawprint here)\OneDrive - University of Missouri\nesstlab\experiments\standardGorilla\.
 Then navigate into the sound and picture stimuli folders.
 Upload the following files into the stimului page of Gorilla: set 65 dB, sit 65dB, sat 65dB, suit 65dB, F image and J image.

+#### Set up the spreadsheet
+There will be 7 blocks in this experiment, consisting of 4 blocks of "Trials" and 3 blocks of "Filler."
+Each block of trials will have 26 total, while each block of filler will have 20 total.
+There will be a break between each block of trials.
+The entire spreadsheet should have 173 rows.
+You will need a column for the correct answers and a column for randomizing the trials within each block.

 ### Make the displays
 There will be **6 displays** for this experiment: